The criminal and the ape-thing, OK. But a woman

 - Earth-9, the Tangent Comics universe.

 - Earth-11, which includes female versions of the main DCU's heroes and villains, and male versions of its heroines and villainesses.
+This is a world where the Amazons of Themyscira had greater influence on society's advancement, to the point that women were given more freedom and helped shape Earth's future.

 - Earth-18, a Western-style world featuring the Justice Riders, who ride on Steam Punk horses.
 On this world, the Time Trapper froze the state of progression so that, even with many 21st Century based technological advances, society is still a frontier world.

 - Earth-23, home of President Superman, where the world's greatest heroes are black (which can mean that they're black in the main DCU, as with Steel and Vixen; that a black holder of the legacy in the main DCU is Earth-23's primary holder, as seems to be the case with Green Lantern; that they're black versions of the hero, as with Superman; or that they're completely unique).
+The major exception is Batman.

 - Earth-26, an Alternate Tooniverse where Captain Carrot and His Amazing Zoo Crew! reside.